 Under the right circumstances, borrowing money can give a small business the boost it needs to get off the ground or reach its next milestone.
-Small business owners have several options for seeking out credit and loans, but it's important to know which small business lending option is right for your business and what information you'll need to demonstrate that your business is a good risk.
+Small business owners have several options for seeking out credit and loans, but it's important to know which small business lending option is right for your business and what information you'll need to demonstrate that your business is a good candidate for a loan.

 Startup businesses commonly rely on personal loans from relatives or borrowing against credit cards to finance their ventures.
 Lines of credit and business loans are easier for more established businesses to obtain, because they have a track record of cash flow and management to report.
 Still other businesses may look at crowdfunding as an alternative to traditional lenders or investors.